binaryage/totalspaces-web/faq.md

 Note that once you have turned on the notifications, then you can fully control them with the Growl app.

-There are two types of notification, one on space change, and one on circulation.
+There are three types of notification, one on space change, one on circulation, and one for when you asked to change space but you were at the edge of the grid (and circulation was turned off).
 They may be useful to play sound effects while navigating your grid.

 ## <a id="faster-transitions"></a>How can I make the transitions even faster than the slider allows?